About Us

 Carwyn is certified competent for habitat risk assessment (3.3), roost watches (3.2), acoustic surveying (3.1) and has extensive experience in capture, handling and radio-tracking of bats for conservation, training and infrastructure projects.

-Carwyn has worked both in Aotearoa/NZ and the UK and has a good knowledge of technology used for bat ecology.
+Carwyn has worked both in Aotearoa/NZ and the UK and has a good knowledge of technology and survey methods used in bat ecology.

 We’re proud to have worked with an impressive group of clients, contractors, community groups and conservation organisations.